ashley468/cst339/activities/activity4/README.md

 ### Part 3:  Creating Data Services Using Spring Data JDBC Native Queries
 ![OrdersPage3](ordersPage3.png)
 - This is a screenshot of the orders page for part 3.

+## Research Questions - located in Activity Guide

+1. How does Spring Data JDBC differ from standard Java JDBC programming?

+2. How does Spring Data JDBC support transaction management and the ACID principle?

+## Research Answers

+1. Spring JDBC has connectivity with any one of jars RDMS such as MyQSL, Oracle, or SQL Server, through the use of JDBC drivers and JDBC Template.
+On the other hand, Spring Data JDBC belongs to the Spring Data family.
+It provides astractions from JDBC-data based Data Access Layer.
+One of the differences is the integration with the Spring Framework.
+Although Spring JDBC offers a way of managing database connections and running SQL queries, it isn't completely integrated into the Spring Framework.
+While Spring JDBC doesn't offer the same smooth integrtion as Spring Data JDBC, one may still leverage Spring's dependancy injection and transaction management features.
+As a member of the Spring Data Family, Spring Data JDBC is made to closely work with Spring's configuration, dependency injection, and transaction management technologies.
+By using the best practices of the Spring ecosystem, this enabled better creation and improved management of database connections and transactions.

+2. The @Transactional annotation in Spring is used by Spring Data JDBC to handle transactions.
+It supports declarative transaction management, which means that depending on whether a method is successful or unsuccessful, transactions are automatically started, committed, or rolled back.
+It also supports for isolation and propagation levels, giving smooth control over transaction behavior.
+Data from Spring JDBC guarantees that, in the even of an error, every operation in a transaction is either fully rolled back or fully completed.
+The framework guarantees data integrity, even in the event of a transaction failure and makes sure the database retains valid state through constraints.
+To prevent concurrent issues, it provides isolation levels such as READ_COMMITED.
+Even in the event of a system failure, changes made to a transaction are irreversible once they're committed.